jmablog/tinieR/README.md

 tinify("example.png")
 ```

 By default, `tinify` will create a new file with the suffix '_tiny' in the same directory as the original file.
-To instead overwrite the original file with the newly shrunk file, use `overwrite = TRUE`:
+To instead overwrite the original file with the newly tinified file, use `overwrite = TRUE`:

 ``` r
 tinify("example.png", overwrite = TRUE)
 ```

-## Using The Shrunk Image
+## Using the tinified image

-Tinify can also return the absolute file path to the newly shrunk file, as a string, with `return_path = TRUE`.
+Tinify can also return the absolute file path to the tinified file, as a string, with `return_path = TRUE`.
 This can be passed in to another function that takes an image file path to automate shrinking filesizes when, for example, knitting a document:

 ``` r
 shrunk_img <- tinify("imgs/example.png", return_path = TRUE)